Verruconis gallopava

-Ochroconis gallopava, also called Dactylaria gallopava or Dactylaria constricta var. gallopava, is a member of genus Dactylaria.
-Ochroconis gallopava is a thermotolerant, darkly pigmented fungus that causes various infections in fowls, turkeys, poults, and immunocompromised humans first reported in 1986.
+Verruconis gallopava, also called Dactylaria gallopava or Dactylaria constricta var. gallopava, is a member of genus Verruconis.
+Verruconis gallopava is a thermotolerant, darkly pigmented fungus that causes various infections in fowls, turkeys, poults, and immunocompromised humans first reported in 1986.
 Since then, the fungus has been increasingly reported as an agent of human disease especially in recipients of solid organ transplants (e.g., liver, kidney, heart, and lung).
-Ochroconis gallopava infection has a long onset and can involve a variety of body sites.
+Verruconis gallopava infection has a long onset and can involve a variety of body sites.
 Treatment of infection often involves a combination of antifungal drug therapy and surgical excision.

 Taxonomy and history

-Ochroconis gallopava was first identified as Diplorhinotrichum gallopavum by W.B.
+Verruconis gallopava was first identified as Diplorhinotrichum gallopavum by W.B.
 Cooke in 1964 and it is renamed as Dactylaria gallopava, by G.C.
 Bhatt and W.B.
 Kendrick in 1968, and finally as O. gallopava by de Hoog in 1983.
 This fungus has many synonyms including Dactylaria constricta, O. constricta, Scolecobasidium constrictum, Diplorhinotrichum gallopavum, Dactylaria gallopava, S. humicola, Heterosporium terrestre, and O. tshawytshae.
-Phylogenetic analyses indicate that O. gallopava is a member of the family Sympoventuriaceae in the order Venturiales.
+Phylogenetic analyses indicate that V. gallopava is a member of the family Sympoventuriaceae in the order Venturiales.

 Morphology and ecology

-Colonies of Ochroconis gallopava are characteristically flat, dry and tobacco-brown to brownish-black in color.
+Colonies of Verruconis gallopava are characteristically flat, dry and tobacco-brown to brownish-black in color.
 This principle pigment is melanin and it is distributed throughout the conidia and hyphae.
 The fungus also releases a dark brown soluble pigment into agar growth media.
-Ochroconis gallopava differs from members of genus Dactylaria by the production of septate hyphae and two-celled conidia attached to minute, tooth-like stalks.
+Verruconis gallopava differs from members of genus Dactylaria by the production of septate hyphae and two-celled conidia attached to minute, tooth-like stalks.

 The fungus occurs diverse habitats including soil, decaying vegetation, and coal waste piles.
 The fungus is thermotolerant and is found in hot springs and nuclear reactors, favouring acidic environments.